siobhanlgorman/knits-and-pieces/TESTING.md

 - When empty search is entered error message displays

 **Actual Result**:
+- Search results are listed with number of products found stated above list
+- Results show search within title and descriptions
+- When empty search is entered error message displays

 ![](documentation/screenshots/hat-search.png)
 ![](documentation/screenshots/red-search.png)
 ![](documentation/screenshots/search-error.png)

 **Pass/Fail: Pass**

 *  **As a shopper I want to be able to easily see what I have searched for and the number of results so that I can quickly see how many products are available [#18](https://github.com/siobhanlgorman/knits-and-pieces/issues/18)**